btforsythe/java-babysitter-solution/README.md

 - [ ] time validation
     - [ ] shouldn't allow a start time before 5 PM
     - [ ] shouldn't allow an end time after 4 AM
+    - [ ] bedtime should be after 5 PM and before or on midnight
+    - [ ] end time should be after start time